saezlab/phosphonetworks/README.md

 ## Installation

-Clone the repository and install the package with pip:
+Clone the repository and install the package with pip in an environment with **Python 3.10**:

 ```bash
 pip install .